jorge-gl/deploying-wordpress-debian/README.md

 <!-- hide -->
-# Deploying Apache Server and a Wordpress site on Debian (LAMP)
+# Deploying Apache Server and a WordPress site on Debian (LAMP)

 > By [@arnaldoperez](https://github.com/arnaldoperez) and [other contributors](https://github.com/breatheco-de/installing-windows-on-virtual-machine/graphs/contributors) at [4Geeks Academy](https://4geeksacademy.co/)